Game Version: 2.0

 Rather than just adding [Bomber] Amber as a flex slot, it is also viable to build the team completely around Amber one-shot’ing stuff.

 - Kaeya — Chongyun — Barbara — Amber

 - Ayaka — Xingqiu — Kazuha — Amber

 - Amber — Bennett — Sucrose — Diona

 It is hard to use Amber effectively.
 Spending extra effort for the same end result is questionable.
 Many ignore her precisely for this reason.
-But fundamentally she is not broken.
-Her abilities work fine, her kit is well designed, she deals competitive damage.
+But fundamentally, she is not broken.
+Her abilities work fine, her kit is well designed, and she deals competitive damage.

 There’s no need for MHY to rework or change her abilities.
 Amber is the epitome of the “easy to learn, hard to master” trope.
 Play hard — work hard.
 But some quality of life adjustments would be nice.

 If you still want to use her, I can only offer you, the reader, my best wishes on your adventures with Amber.
 Don’t bully her too much, she’s precious.

 Amber Mains subreddit and discord server for providing me ideas and helping me write this.

 Keqing Mains discord and all the awesome theorycrafters there who also helped me write this.